English Footballers Abroad

 Trippier is that rarest of things – an Englishman who opted to up sticks and move abroad just as he was hitting his prime.

-In truth, the 29-year-old looked like a man in need of a fresh start when leaving Spurs last year in a £20m deal, and, given the turbulent end to the Mauricio Pochettino era, the full back probably made the right call in leaving the party while in full swing.
+In truth, the 30-year-old looked like a man in need of a fresh start when leaving Spurs for Madrid in a £20m deal, and, given the turbulent end to the Mauricio Pochettino era, the full back probably made the right call in leaving the party while in full swing.

 MARCUS EDWARDS – VITÓRIA DE GUIMARÃES